Get methods

 This method returns a single number loaded from the contract data.

-The code snippet below can be used to call this get method on some contract deployed at the known address:
+You can use the code snippet below to call this get method on a contract deployed at a known address:

 async function main() {